-Redevelopment projects do not include those areas where impervious surfaces are replaced as part of the replacement, upgrade, or installation of dry utilities (e.g., gas, electric, and telecommunications), sanitary sewer, petroleum pipelines, and raw or potable water distribution lines in existing rights of way.
+Redevelopment projects do not include those areas where impervious surfaces are replaced as part of the replacement, upgrade, or installation of gas, electric, and telecommunications lines, sanitary sewer, petroleum pipelines, and raw or potable water distribution lines in existing rights of way.

-Where a redevelopment project results in the addition or replacement of 50% or less of the impervious surfaces of an existing developed site, and the existing development did not have a WQMP, the numeric sizing requirements for treatment control measures apply only to runoff from the impervious areas added or replaced and not from the entire developed site.
-If any part of the project is subject to a prior WQMP and there are deficiencies in the related pollution controls, the project must be required to correct the deficiencies.
+Where a redevelopment project results in the addition or replacement of 50 percent or less of the impervious surfaces of an existing developed site, and the existing development did not have a WQMP, the numeric sizing requirements for treatment control measures apply only to runoff from the impervious areas added or replaced and not from the entire developed site.
+If any part of the project is subject to a prior WQMP and there are deficiencies in the related pollution controls identified in the prior WQMP, the project must be required to correct the deficiencies.

-Where a redevelopment project results in the addition or replacement of more than 50% of the impervious surfaces of an existing developed site, the numeric sizing requirements must be applied to runoff from the entire development.
+Where a redevelopment project results in the addition or replacement of more than 50 percent of the impervious surfaces of an existing developed site, the numeric sizing requirements must be applied to runoff from the entire development.